 3) Do not put them in a sketchy hotel

 Say the resort or rental house is booked solid.
 Huzzah!
 Your family and friends can all make it!
-But, you need to put the photographer up at a different spot.
+But, you need to put the wedding photographer up at a different spot.
 Please put them in a hotel that is safe.
 That you would feel comfortable staying at with your family jewels.
-Photographers travel with expensive gear!!
-I am talking thousands of dollars worth of gear.
+Wedding photographers travel with expensive gear, I am talking thousands of dollars worth of gear.
 They need to stay at a place where their gear will be safe.
-So please understand when discussing hotels, why the photographer is picking a place that has higher stars or is a bit more expensive.
-A slightly higher price = better security = safer gear!
+So please understand when discussing hotels, why the wedding photographer is picking a place that has higher stars or is a bit more expensive.
+A slightly higher price = better security = safer gear.
 When I do quotes for destination weddings, I usually have a few choices for hotels so we can discuss options.

-4) Determine your resort’s photography policy before booking
+4) Determine your resort’s wedding photography policy before booking

 5) Check the country’s government policies on outside vendors

 Certain countries will not allow you to bring an outside wedding photographer with you to your destination wedding.
 You know which country has some of the strictest laws about this?
 Canada!
 Your photographer will need to obtain a work Visa for your wedding and if they don’t get one, they could be prevented from entering the country when traveling to your wedding.
 Also, the likelihood of them being approved is slim, as you would have to prove that there is no one in Canada who can do the same job exactly like the photographer you want.
 I know of other countries where this is the same.
 So please make sure to check all the rules before putting a non-refundable retainer down on a photographer.
 As well, if there is a fee for the work Visa, be prepared to cover that cost for the wedding photographer.

 6) Understand they need buffer time